jasonzhang2022/algorithm/src/main/java/jason/datastructure/graph/readme.md

 + BSF for shortest path of unweighted graph
 + bipartite graph coloring BSF

+**Review the MinimumHeightTree ** question.
+This question is very similar to one of topological sorting algorithm.
+It uses **set** instead of List as vertices.
+Using set, it is faster to find whether a vertex is connected or not than list.
+It is also easier to remove an edge.

 #DFS
 dfs is a very useful tool **exploring graph topology**.
 For example, connectivity (connected component, biconnected, bridge, articulation point) and reachablility  are explored using DFS.